gardener/gardener/docs/usage/dns-search-path-optimization.md

 suffix of `example.com` in the configuration would match `*.example.com`.

 Since some clients verify the host in the response of a DNS query, the host must also be rewritten.
-For that reason we can't rewrite `www.example.com.default.svc.cluster.local`, as for a rewrite the namespace would not be known.
+For that reason we can't rewrite a query for `service.dst-namespace.svc.cluster.local.src-namespace.svc.cluster.local` or `www.example.com.src-namespace.svc.cluster.local` as for an answer rewrite `src-namespace` would not be known.